 A powerful committee in the US House of Representatives has voted unexpectedly to require Congress to debate and approve US military action in Iraq, Syria, Afghanistan and other far-flung countries.

 This has been described as a surprise victory for a longtime Democratic critic of the nearly two-decade-old war on terrorism: Representative Barbara Lee of California.

 The amendment to the Authorization for Use of Military Force which was approved in the wake of the 2001 attacks in the US is only a modest first step in getting Congress to update the authorization of military force.
 But Thursday’s voice vote in the GOP-controlled Appropriations Committee is seen by many as a symbolic move forward.

 Start watching at the 5:30 minute mark for the Mike Harris segment:

 First published 3 July 2017:

-Posted by GPD on July 7, 2017, With 997 Reads Filed under Government & Politics, Legislation.
+Posted by GPD on July 7, 2017, With 1101 Reads Filed under Government & Politics, Legislation.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.